-The shares are registered and are transferable according to the rules set out in the Articles of Association.
-Pursuant to art.
-2346, paragraph 1 of the Italian Civil Code, they are not represented by share certificates and the issuing of equity instruments is excluded.
-The status of shareholder is proven exclusively by the registration in the register of shareholders and the real restrictions on the shares are established by annotation in the register itself.
-In this regard, it should be noted that, on 29 June 2017, in execution of agreements between shareholders, GGH established a first degree pledge on 1,271,766 ordinary shares of Generalfinance owned by it (representing 12.94% of the share capital) in favour of the shareholder CREVAL, and that, on 20 January 2021 and in compliance with the provisions of the deed of incorporation of the pledge - CREVAL agreed to the release from restriction on 423,992 Generalfinance shares.
+It should be noted that, on 29 June 2017, in execution of agreements between shareholders, GGH established a first degree pledge on 1,271,766 ordinary shares of Generalfinance owned by it in favour of CAI and that on 20 January 2021 and in compliance with the provisions of the deed of incorporation of the pledge - CAI agreed to the release from restriction on 423,992 Generalfinance shares.
 As at today's date, therefore, the restriction continues to be in place on the additional 847,844 shares owned by GGH.
 However, it does not entail any limitation on the rights of GGH as, in derogation from art.
 2352 of the Italian Civil Code, the right to vote on the shares encumbered by the pledge is regularly exercised by GGH, both in ordinary and extraordinary shareholders' meetings.
 Similarly, the Parent Company maintained the right to receive any amount due from Generalfinance in relation to the shares encumbered by the pledge.